GinevraLazzeri/project-site-/another-page.md

 description: New Triple 1 & 2
 ---

-## Methodology, Results and Analysis
+## Methodology, Results & Analysis

 We started our project by browsing different **ArCo's ontologies**.
 We chose the “Clothing Description Ontology” as the main subject of our work.
 We used **Wikidata** to discover the existing types of clothing on the platform (e.g. vestito da sera, vestito da ballo, abito da cocktail...).